 In New York I took up more editorial work and recipe development, collaborating with international chef Laurent Tourondel on his book New American Bistro.
 My freelance writing and photography pieces were published in the Wall Street Journal, New York Times Style Magazine, BUST, Nation’s Restaurant News, The Christian Science Monitor, and several local publications.
 I also published my own blog about food and art for several years called Harriett’s Tomato, until I got the travel bug again and began taking seasonal chef contracts at remote locations in Antarctica, Alaska, and Palmyra Atoll in the Equatorial Pacific.
 Between jobs I traveled throughout Asia and Latin America, sampling the local cooking and visiting as many food markets as I could find.

-I discovered Asheville, NC, in 2012 and bought a home with an acre of land while commuting to New York to work as a culinary assistant and foodstylist on CHOPPED, CHOPPED JR., and THE PIONEER WOMAN at the Food Network.
-In Asheville, I co-own and manage Queen Mum Studio, a creative space and natural light photography studio where I keep and rent out food styling props and vintage tabletop and furniture for events.
+I discovered Asheville, NC, in 2012 and bought a home with an acre of land.
+I spent some time commuting to New York to work as a culinary assistant and foodstylist on CHOPPED, CHOPPED JR., and THE PIONEER WOMAN with the Food Network.
+I love travelling for client shoots, and while at home serve as a food editor and stylist for Edible Asheville magazine and a freelance prop and food stylist, as well as photographer, for many local businesses.